Similar packages

 Package sizes:

-Cardboard box containing 1 bottle of 250 ml
+Cardboard box containing 1 bottle of 250 ml.
+Bottle of 500 ml.

-The product should not enter water courses as this may be dangerous for fish and other aquatic organisms.
-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal product should be disposed of in accordance with local requirements.
+The veterinary medicinal product should not enter water courses as halofuginone may be dangerous for fish and other aquatic organisms.

 Laboratorios Karizoo S.A